Rent increases in short-term leases (up to five years)

 If you are on a long-term lease using the standard tenancy agreement (Form 1), view Rent increases in short-term leases (above).

 Rent increases are driven by market forces, which in turn are influenced by the supply and demand of particular properties and areas.

 Rent increases in rooming houses, caravan parks and under site agreements

 If the owner wants to increase the rent, and the resident or site tenant has not asked for additional services, they must be given at least 60 days’ notice.

-A rooming house owner must give notice using the Notice of rent increase to resident/s of rooming house (Word, 753KB).
+To give notice, a rooming house owner must use the Notice of rent increase to resident/s of rooming house (Word, 753KB).

 Note: A rooming house is a building where one or more rooms are available to rent, and four or more people in total can occupy those rooms.

 A caravan park owner must give notice using the Notice of rent/hiring charge increase to resident/s of caravan park (Word, 761KB).

 A site owner must give notice using the Notice of rent increase to site tenant (Word, 784KB).

 All notices must inform the resident or site tenant of their rights and the actions they can take if they think the rent increase is too high.
 The notice can include only one rent increase and an owner can increase the rent only once in any six-month period.